Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 Bromeliaceae aechmea

 Bromeliad plants don’t live long after they bloom.
 They live long enough to grow, give you beauty, and then take it away.
-But this specific species last longer than others.
+But this specific species lasts longer than others.
 It’s another popular bromeliad plant.

 Bromeliaceae vriesea

-Common Bromeliad Plant Care Problems
+Common Bromeliad Problems

 They’re teeny tiny bugs that are difficult to see.
-They have soft bodies and they’re either green or yellow.
+They have soft bodies, and they’re either green or yellow.
 And these bugs steal all the nutrients from your plant.

 Otherwise, your bromeliad will end up infested with these gross pests.
 And the more aphids there are, the more aphids there are stealing nutrients.